com-480-data-visualization/project-2023-in-viz-veritas/milestone2.md

 For this visualisation we can use the d3 bubblegraphs inputting the counts of mentions for each book.
 Again the lecture on interaction is important for this visualisation, as it allows the user to brush the data.

 The visualisation allows for a lot of extensions, for example mapping the cities to their geolocation on an Italy map, as shown in the figure below.
 This will require geojson data for each of the cities, and would mean that we would pre-filter the data so show only cities in Italy.
+It would be implemented with the leaflet.js library, introduced in the lecture on maps.

 ![bubbles](./plots/places_italy.png)